What the trust funds

 - The Trust will consider program support for organizations that seek to create, expand or enhance proven, effective programs.

 - The Trust will consider capital support for organizations that seek immediate capital improvements to continue or expand services.
-The Trust will not accept unsolicited proposals for capital campaigns, either for building or endowment purposes.

 The Trust will not accept unsolicited proposals from colleges and universities for operating or capital requests.
 (The latter includes endowments for professorial chairs, faculty training and research or scholarships and building campaigns.)
 However, the Trust will continue to accept proposals through its regular grant cycles for support of projects that link higher education institutions to their communities.